quartznet/quartznet/docs/documentation/quartz-3.x/packages/aspnet-core-integration.md

     public Task Execute(IJobExecutionContext context)
     {
         // Code that sends a periodic email to the user (for example)
-        // Note: This method must always return a value.
-This is especially important for TriggerListeners that are watching job return Task.FromResult(true); execution.
+        // Note: This method must always return a value
+        // This is especially important for trigger listers watching job execution return Task.FromResult(true);
     }
 }
 ```